 THE BURIAL PLACE OF OLIVER CROMWELL 1658-1661

-By Royal Warrant of 9 September 1661 the bodies of Oliver's mother Elizabeth, who had died on 18 November 1654, and his sister Jane (wife of Major General John Desborough), who died in 1656, together with other regicides who had been interred in the Abbey since 1641, were also removed but this time the bodies were thrown in a pit in the churchyard of St Margaret's Westminster.
+By Royal Warrant of 9 September 1661 the bodies of Oliver's mother Elizabeth, who had died on 18 November 1654, and his sister Jane (wife of Major General John Desborough), who died in 1656, together with other regicides who had been interred in the Abbey since 1641, were also removed but this time the bodies were thrown in a pit in the churchyard of St Margaret's Westminster, adjoining the Abbey.

 In what is now called the RAF chapel a 19th century stone was laid down, usually covered by a carpet, recording the names of those buried in the vault, the top part of which says: